“The man who never in his mind and thoughts travel’d to heaven is no artist.” William Blake

 - William Blake, “My Pretty Rose Tree”

-This page is also available in Dutch.
+This page is also available in Nederlands.